rafael-santiago/kryptos/doc/CODESTYLE.md

 ### Unit tests

-For unit tests I am using my own [stuff](https://github.com/rafael-santiago/cutest).
-For kernel mode tests I use a mimic of that versioned inside the own submodule directory (``tests/cutest/src``).
+For unit tests (user and kernel modes) I am using my own [stuff](https://github.com/rafael-santiago/cutest).

 The default way of naming a test is by using the name of the function currently tested appended with ("_tests").
 Try not be so pedant, describing inputs, behaviors and all this kind of shit in the test name.
 This just creates mess and boredom.